sciZer0/7/v/README.md

 Importantly, each blockchain must be <b>as</b> efficient <b>as</b> possible — of course, remaining permissionless and highly-sustainable.

-And, THE rule of efficiency is that you must never do more than enough.
+And, <b>the rule</b> of efficiency is that you must never do more than enough.

 *By the way, permissionlessness is just another word for censorship-resistance, and of course, permissionlessness and sustainability, both these ones together, imply trustlessness.*

-*Alonely, permissionlessness implies anonymity, at least in the sense that it is not required for token owners to provide any state-issued identity documents like IDs or driver's licenses.*

 Absolutely, blockchain technology causes a paradigm revolution because no today's state would like to allow people to get permissionless access to value.